Is Blogging Worth It in 2023?

 And no, this is not an ultimate guide on how to make money as a blogger.

-Instead, you learn how blog monetization works on a high level.
+Instead, you learn how monetization works on a high level.

-Furthermore, understanding these monetization strategies helps you understand why blogging is actually worth it in 2022.
+Furthermore, understanding these monetization strategies helps you understand why blogging is actually worth it.

 To further demonstrate why blogging is still worth it in 2022, let me show you a bunch of proven ways blogs make money.